 Without the service, talents, time, energy, and commitment of our volunteers, the Festival would not have the reputation for quality and service that it has and would not benefit, to the extent that it does, our charities, HART for Animals and GLAF (Garrett Lakes Art Festival), and Garrett County as a whole.

 Volunteers will receive adequate preparation for their responsibilities, work in an environment where they are valued and appreciated, and receive respectful treatment.
 In exchange for their time and energy and a minimum commitment of 3.5 hours, volunteers will receive one free NON-TASTING admission to the Festival, a special Festival t-shirt, and food and beverages while they are on duty.
-If the volunteer choses to partake in the wine tasting (which includes a commemorative glass) before or after their shift, they may purchase a Wine Tasting ticket online at a discounted price of $22.50, or a Premium Wine Tasting ticket for $55.50 per volunteer which must be purchased in advance.
-The Premium Wine Tasting ticket is new this year and includes the regular tasting ticket plus admittance to the Premium Wine Tasting area.
-Tasting tickets are $37 at the gate and $70 for Premium Wine Tasting ticket.
+If the volunteer chooses to partake in the wine tasting (which includes a commemorative glass) before or after their shift, they may purchase a Saturday Admission ticket online at a discounted price of $22.50, or a Friday Night Premium Wine Tasting/Saturday Admission combo ticket for $50.50 per volunteer which must be purchased in advance.
+The Premium Wine Tasting has moved to Friday, September 10 from 5:00 – 8:00 PM and tickets are only available in advance, while supplies last.
+Saturday admission tickets are $37 at the gate.
 Being part of an exciting event that benefits our local community is an added bonus!